Dmgvol/GR_Guides/UAssetGUI.md

 # UMap Editing using UAssetGUI

-Similar priciple as with UAsset files but with a few minor changes.
+Similar principle as with UAsset files but with a few minor changes.

 Notes:
 - Instead of expanding all, look for specific items/objects in Category Information, and based on its number - expand the right Category.